thatstoasty/prism/README.md

 - Enable usage function to return the results of a usage function upon calling wrong functions or commands.
 - Replace print usage with writers to enable stdout/stderr/file writing.
 - Update default help command to improve available commands and flags section.
-- Resolve issue with persistent flags not being picked up.

 ### Improvements